LIV4D/MAPLES-DR/docs/source/index.rst

 Annotation Platform
 *******************
-The web-based annotation platform used to annotate MAPLES-DR is also available on `github <https://github.com/LIV4D/AnnotationPlatform>`_.
+The web-based annotation platform used to annotate MAPLES-DR is also available on `GitHub <https://github.com/LIV4D/AnnotationPlatform>`_.

 Reference
 =========